kptdev/kpt/site/solutions/kustomize/README.md

-This rendered configuration can be deployed with `kubectl` but you can also take advantage of `kpt live apply` if you extend your kustomization.yaml to include the necessary kpt metadata.
+This rendered configuration can be deployed with `kubectl` but you can also take advantage of `kpt live apply` if you extend your kustomization.yaml to include the Kptfile.
 You can learn more about kpt `apply` command in the [deployment chapter].

 In our case we created Kptfiles in the overlay